Illustrator: Ralph Amatrudi

 Final Analysis of The Lion Rock

-Ho-hum romance, but a pleasant way to pass the time on a train ride.
+The Lion Rock by Sally Wentworth was a ho-hum, kind of meh romance but a pleasant enough way to pass the time on a train ride.
 Despite the book’s odd points, I’ll give it a tepid thumbs up.